USCIS processing times —

 Standard times by service center.

-Approximate standard processing ranges as of May 2026.
+Approximate standard processing ranges as of July 2026.
 USCIS routes petitions to different service centers by form, geography, and workload, and times vary between them.
 Premium processing overrides these standard ranges where available.

 Faster Under 4 months